 Housing Benefit cuts for social housing tenants

-If you’re renting from a local authority, housing association or registered social landlord, your Housing Benefit may be cut by:
+If you’re renting from a local authority, housing association or registered social landlord, your Housing Benefit might be cut.

 This is often referred to as the ‘Bedroom Tax’, the ‘under-occupation penalty’ or the ‘removal of the spare room subsidy’.